Some rooster breeds are mellow.

 Rhode Island Red is another moderately aggressive breed of chicken.
-Roosters can be fairly aggressive when compared to more docile roosters, but individual roosters can also be fairly mellow.
+Roosters can be pretty aggressive when compared to more docile roosters, but individual roosters can also be reasonably mellow.
 We raised a couple of mellow roosters that were half and 3/4 Rhode Island Red.
-They were raised from eggs so they were very mild and even followed my kids around for a while.
+We raised them from eggs, so they were very mild and even followed my kids around for a while.

-Rhode Island Red roosters can be fairly mellow roosters until puberty hits and then become aggressive cockerels.
+Rhode Island Red roosters are reasonably mellow roosters until puberty hits and then become aggressive cockerels.

 They are aggressive enough that they have been known to kill foxes or dogs that threaten the flock.
-Hens are also more aggressive and more likely to peck at your pant legs or hands when feeding them.
+When feeding them, hens are also more aggressive and more likely to peck at your pant legs or hands.

 Delaware chickens are not usually aggressive.
 Some people list the roosters as child-friendly.
-HOwever, they can easily become cranky.
-They like their space and don’t put up with petting, holding or other “pet-like” activities.
+However, they can quickly become cranky.
+They like their space and don’t put up with petting, holding, or other “pet-like” activities.

 The roosters don’t like to be teased, harassed, or chased.
-It can be fairly easy to annoy a Delaware rooster and when he’s annoyed, he’s going to act aggressively.
+It can be pretty easy to annoy a Delaware rooster, and when he’s annoyed, he’s going to act aggressively.

 Delaware roosters can be calm and docile or more aggressive.
-It’s important to choose a rooster that isn’t as aggressive as the breed produces both kinds of roosters.
+Choosing a rooster that isn’t as aggressive as the breed produces both kinds of roosters is essential.

 ISA brown & Other Hybrids

 Toward humans, ISA Browns are considered friendly and mellow.
-They are considered a good flock to have with kids around.
+They are considered an excellent flock to have with kids around.
 The roosters can have individual temperaments that are moderately aggressive.
 But, many roosters are also super mellow toward people.

 Frequently Asked Questions